Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/networkvariable.md

 ### Strings: Custom NetworkVariable Basic Example

-If you need to synchronize text that doesn't change frequently (i.e. message of the day, text message from another player, etc.), then you might look at implementing a custom `NetworkVariable`.
+If you need to synchronize text that doesn't change often (i.e. message of the day, text message from another player, etc.), then you might look at implementing a custom `NetworkVariable`.
 The below (very basic) example will synchronize any newly connecting client with the message set by the server:
 ```csharp

 public class TestStringContainer : NetworkBehaviour